CMakePP/CMaize/docs/source/end_user/quick_start.rst

 There are a lot of possible options for configuring both CPP and the package, thus we strongly suggest you check out :ref:`standard_cmake-label` for a list of the more important considerations.
+If you are setting more than ``CMAKE_PREFIX_PATH`` and/or ``CMAKE_INSTALL_PREFIX`` it is strongly recommended that you use a toolchain file to ensure that all of your options get forwarded to each dependency (generally speaking, `-D` options are only seen by the top-level `cmake` project).
+More details on using a toolchain file can be found at :ref:`toolchains-label`.

 Troubleshooting
 ---------------